Interpretable Personalized Experimentation: Interpretable Personalized Experimentation

 We can already generate interpretable tree-based policies using the methods described above.
-However, different policies may exhibit different strengths in different regions, and simply training these trees with deeper depth does not necessarily improve the resulting policy in our experiments.
+However, different policies may exhibit different strengths in different feature regions, and simply training trees with deeper depth does not necessarily improve the resulting policy.
 We leverage ensemble learning to identify such regions, with the hope of generating a better policy.
-Concretely, suppose we have access to $Q$ policies $\Pi_1, \Pi_2, \ldots, \Pi_Q$.
-We want to train an ensemble policy $\widetilde{\Pi}$ that uses all or a subset of the policies $\Pi_1, \Pi_2, \ldots, \Pi_Q$ while still \textit{remaining interpretable}.
-We introduce two ways of doing so.
-For ease of notation, we assume the trained policies $\Pi_1,...,\Pi_Q$ were obtained from another split of the dataset and we can safely use $\mathcal{D}$ as the validation set on which we learn the ensemble policy.

-\textbf{Ensemble based on Uniform Exploration} (GUIDE-UniformExplore): This method is inspired by the explore-exploit paradigm in the contextual bandits literature (see \cite{slivkins2021introduction} for a review).
-To perform this offline, we use HTE outcome predictions when the observed outcome is not revealed in the dataset.
-Algorithm~\ref{algo:ensemble_prediction} provides the implementation.
-The ensemble policy $\tilde{\pi}$ is generated using Algorithm \ref{algo:model_distill_prediction} but with the HTE predictions $(\hat{Y}_i^{(0)}, ...., \hat{Y}_i^{(K)})$ replaced by $(O_i^{(0)}, \ldots, O_i^{(K)})$.
+Our motivation of combining different policies while remaining interpretable is shared by \cite{TuBasu2021}, but we do not use their method, because their method, being an intersection of segments from different trees, yields many more segments than suitable for our setting.
+While there exists other ways to ensemble policies, such as SuperLearner \citep{montoya2021optimal}, they result in non-interpretable policies.